 - Many come from far just to eat at the local restaurants in the Ten Thousand Islands area.
 All the restaurants are owned by a local who has resided here for years.

-ACCOMMODATION: The best place to stay is at Everglades City at the Ivey House an eco-friendly hotel only 15-minutes walk from the main attractions.
+The best place to stay is at Everglades City at the Ivey House an eco-friendly hotel only 15 minutes walk from the main attractions.

 There are so many places I could recommend for a road trip in Florida, but one of the weirdest, most beautiful, and unique has to be the Manatee Swim in Crystal River, Florida.
-A true definition of a hidden gem, many Floridians have never heard of Crystal River.
-I’m not sure how that is even possible though – as it is the only place in the United States where you can legally swim with wild manatees.
 Every year in Florida, as soon as the animals sense the coming winter, they seek out warm locations.
 One such site is the natural springs dotted around Crystal River.
-In fact, this area is the most significant winter refuge from Manatees in the entire world.
+In fact, this area is the most significant winter refuge from Manatees in the entire world, and one of the most beautiful natural rivers in Florida.

 - Go snorkeling at the famous Three Sisters Springs: This spot alone attracts around 500 manatees annually thanks to its ample vegetation and temperate waters.
 Swimming in the aqua blue water of the aptly named Crystal River with my pudgy aquatic friends is easily one of my favorite things I have ever done.
 You can get really get right up close and personal with them.
 Just make sure you do your research, as sadly, some operators are more ethical and devoted than others.